 Be OK With a Non-Traditional Meal

 You're among friends--go ahead and eat what you want.
 Nothing dictates what friends should eat at Friendsgiving.
 You don't have to have turkey; you can serve ham.
-If everyone's vegan, have everyone bring their favorite vegan dish.
+If everyone's vegan, have them bring their favorite vegan dish.
 Explore other cultures by having friends bring something inspired by foods from around the world.
 The point of Friendsgiving is to have a fun and successful dinner with a diversity of friends.

 Cater In or Eat Out